fboyle2001/advanced-project/Documents/Supervisor Meetings/Week 12.md

     - Sufficiently novel enough as it really just builds on a lot of techniques
     - Worth doing some experiments around this to show it works in addition to the main comparison?
     - Look at the distribution of uncertainty in each class?
+    - Propose an additional method to compare, take distance to closest and second closest then take ratio
+    - Could further generalise to use n closest as a hyperparameter?
 - ViT with no training using NCM classification and Random Sampling: ~70%
 - ViT with an MLP head using NCM classification and Random Sampling with CE Loss: ~70% accuracy
 - ViT with an MLP head using NCM classification and Random Sampling with SCL Loss: ~70% accuracy